tmsperera/headless-chat/README.md

 - `TMSPerera\HeadlessChat\Events\MessageReadEvent`

-## Reply to a message
+## Delete a sent message

-Headless Chat also supports message replies.
+Delete a message sent by a Participant.

 ### Example: